Leg3ndary/Benny/README.md

 # Benny Bot
 ![image](https://user-images.githubusercontent.com/57199957/185969892-cd62402c-b323-4b63-bc54-aa0dbdccc7ff.png)

+This bot is currently not being worked on and is in a "pre beta" stage.
+Please come back later to see if the bot has been updated.

 The bot that does basically you could ever need (WIP).

 This is my attempt at that with all the features I feel a bot should and can have.